-3. Create the corpus
+5. Create the corpus

 - a.
 To complete the corpus building process, click the "Create" button. - b.
-Once the corpus is created, a basic description will be displayed in the left of the window. - c.
-The corpus will be available in the "User Corpus Library" and can be saved to another location by clicking on "Save" button next to the Active Corpus label.
+Once the corpus is created, a basic description will be displayed in the right windowpane. - c.
+The corpus will be available in the "Corpus Library" and can be saved to another location by clicking on "Save" button next to the "Active Corpus Database" label.